wp-plugins/google-quick-ratings/readme.txt

 This plugin gives you the possibility to display ratings on posts / pages and also on Google search results.

 It is extremely light, very fast to load, comptabible with all versions of Wordpress and will not break any of your plugins.
 It is inspired of similar existing plugins, but remains very simple.
-As you know, page speed is a factor to increase Google ranking, as well as rich snippets.
+As you know, page speed is a factor to increase Google ranking, as well as the use of rich snippets.

 = Important =